-, Association offers Huddle Up for a all student-athletes, coaches, and administrators.
-Green Dot Overview Green Dot serves as UCF's official bystander intervention training program.
+athletes, coaches, and administrators.
+Green Dot Overview Green Dot Bystander Green Dot serves as UCF's official bystander intervention training program.
 The Green Dot overview is a 1-hour presentation that provides a summary of the Green Dot program and encourages students, faculty, and staff to register for the training certification.
 Overviews happen at least twice a month, as well as by request.
-Green Dot Bystander The Green Dot Bystander Intervention Training is a 6-hour Intervention Training course that provides in-depth knowledge and tactical-based skills to empower the UCF community to be an active bystander.
+The Green Dot Bystander Intervention Training is a 6-hour Intervention Training course that provides in-depth knowledge and tactical-based skills to empower the UCF community to be an active bystander.
 The training is presented as a group discussion, incorporated with group and individual activities, that give participants space to dissect the different types of violence that they might see and how to safely intervene using a direct, delegate, or distracting method.
 The training concludes with a call to action for bystanders to be reactive and proactive.
 Trainings are provided at a minimum once a month, as well as by request.
 This training is open to students and employees.
-Green Dot Bystander Booster The Green Dot Bystander Booster Session is a 2-hour Session continuing education course that can be taken after the successful completion of the Green Dot Bystander Intervention Training.
-The booster session provides skills- based training scenarios in a safe environment where participants can practice the skills that they learned in the participants can practice the skins that they learned in the training course.
+Green Dot Bystander Booster Session The Green Dot Bystander Booster Session is a 2-hour continuing education course that can be taken after the successful completion of the Green Dot Bystander Intervention Training.
+The booster session provides skills- based training scenarios in a safe environment where participants can practice the skills that they learned in the training course.
 Instructors provide feedback about intervention tactics and discussion is facilitated about confidence to intervene.
 Booster sessions are provided at a minimum once a month, as well as by request.
 This training is open to students and employees.
 Huddle Up This interactive program, geared to student-athletes, coaches, and athletics administrators, leverages the transcendent power of sport to eradicate gender violence, in all of its forms, and the sexism underpinning this abuse.
 Huddle Up addresses the full continuum of abusive behaviors and empowers participants to understand how misogynistic language, sexual harassment, gendered bullying, sexual assault, rape and domestic violence are linked together.
 This understanding inspires participants to have the courage to challenge behaviors on all levels of the continuum.